Finley General Hospital: Location

 Cantonment Sprague (also known as Camp Sprague), occupied by 1st Regiment R.I.
-Detached Militia was located next to Mrs. Joseph Gales's Mansion (her husband had passed away in 1860).
+Detached Militia was located next to Mrs. Joseph Gales's Mansion (her husband had died in 1860).
 The Eckington General Hospital opened in 1862 and closed in April 1863 when it merged with the adjacent Finley General Hospital.

 The map below shows the direction to Glenmont Cemetery which still stands today along with "Bladensburg Road".

 A confirmed illustration of Finley Hospital (lithography) from 1864 shows the Capitol Building and the Washington Monument.